NTIA/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 The Sys data block is comprised of two vectors of numbers of the specified data type and byte order.
 If DataType = “ASCII”, then the data block is enclosed by square brackets.

-If processed = “False”, then the data streams are
+If processed = false, then the data streams are

 10a. noiseSourceOnPowers(n) = Raw measured data vector [dBm ref to input of COTS sensor] when known source is on.